pratia-ia/claude_code_hooks/useful-commands/commands/update-pr.md

 ---
-description: Update the existing pull request in Azure DevOps
+description: Update an existing pull request in Azure DevOps
 ---

 # Update Pull Request

-Update the existing pull request to main branch in Azure DevOps for the Mesa de Ayuda project.
+Update an existing pull request in Azure DevOps.

+## Environment Variables

+This command requires the following environment variables:

+- `AZURE_DEVOPS_ORG`: Azure DevOps organization name
+- `AZURE_DEVOPS_PROJECT`: Project name in Azure DevOps
+- `AZURE_DEVOPS_REPO`: Repository name (optional, defaults to current git remote)

 ## Instructions

-You are tasked with updating the existing pull request for the current branch to main in Azure DevOps.
+You are tasked with updating the existing pull request for the current branch in Azure DevOps.
 Follow these steps:

 1. **Verify Git Status**